In this post

 2. Polylang

-- Translation control: stored in your database, full control
+- Translations are stored in your database, so you have full control;

 - Theme and plugin-compatible: no